 What is a Bernedoodle?

 A Bernedoodle is a cross between a Poodle and a Bernese Mountain Dog.
-The Bernedoodle is known for its hypoallergenic properties (low-shedding).
-They are an intelligent, loyal and gentle breed.
-At Missouri Bernedoodles we cross our standard size Poodle (Cooper) to one of our Bernese Mountain Dogs (Maggie or Izzy) to get a darling combination known as an F1 Standard Bernedoodle.
+The Bernedoodle is known for its hypoallergenic properties (low to no shedding).
+They are an intelligent, loyal, and gentle breed.
+At Missouri Bernedoodles we cross a standard-size Poodle to one of our Bernese Mountain Dogs (Lady or Zoey) to get a darling combination known as an F1 Standard Bernedoodle.
 They are playful, energetic, and affectionate, making them an excellent choice for families with or without children.

 If you would like to read what people say about their puppies or see more grown pictures, please take a look at our "Past Puppies Page".